Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     (like the [correcthorsebatterystaple.com][correcthorsebatterystaple] generator), or
-    receives from you a password, should be accessed in goole-agnostic and facebook-agnostic and other-privacy-endangering-giant-agnostic ways, such as with cleared of cookies in your browser or better yet, clear of all traceable information (including IP address), like using the [Tor browser][torproject].
+    receives from you a password, should be accessed in goole-agnostic and facebook-agnostic and other-privacy-endangering-giant-agnostic ways, such as with cleared cookies in your browser or better yet, clear of all traceable information (including IP address), like using the [Tor browser][torproject].
 Otherwise you are risking that these nonprivacy giants will on top of your usernames also know your passwords to various online services or offline files, like your new private SSH key.